-BYU's Title IX Office is committed to providing training that effectively promotes the awareness and prevention of sexual harassment, dating violence, domestic violence, sexual assault, and stalking.
+BYU's Title IX Office is committed to sponsoring and conducting events and campaigns that effectively promote the awareness and prevention of sexual harassment, dating violence, domestic violence, sexual assault, and stalking.
 Additionally, the university aims to make the campus community aware of risk reduction methods and positive options for bystander intervention where any of these behaviors occur.
-More information can be found by visiting the Title IX website at titleix.byu.edu.
-Additionally, online training modules for students are available at training.byu.edu.
+Additional resources may be available through BYU Police.